 About the VEP program

-Indigenous knowledge provides the historical context necessary to provide well-grounded and effective academic work as well as innovative solutions to challenges facing the Arctic.
-For decades, College of Rural and Community Development’s academic programs and rural campuses have integrated Indigenous knowledge bearers into its curriculum and student services.
-These revered Alaska Native Elders share the history, stories, skills, and knowledge that cannot be found in textbooks.
+Indigenous knowledge provides the context necessary to provide well-grounded and effective academic work as well as innovative solutions to challenges facing the Arctic.
+For decades, College of Rural and Community Development’s academic programs and rural campuses have integrated Indigenous knowledge bearers into our curriculum and student services.
+These revered Alaska Native Elders share history, stories, skills, and knowledge that cannot be found in textbooks.
 Their wisdom and insights enrich curriculum and our students’ academic and personal growth

 The VEP program hopes to: